 Soon after the change took place, other employees started to ask members of the management team why Jeffrey had been switched to overnight shifts, and they shared that they missed working with him.
-The managers explained to the employees that it was a change that needed to happen to help run the business more efficiently.
+All of the managers explained to the employees that it was a change that needed to happen to help run the business more efficiently.
 A few weeks after the scheduling shift took place, Quinten was eating lunch in the break room and casually told another employee that he thought Jeffrey might be "mental" because he had seen him at the clinic.

-The employee shared this information with one of Jeffrey's friends, who thought it was strange that the assistant manager had shared such private information with staff members.
-They shared this information with Jeffrey.
+The employee shared this information with one of Jeffrey's friends, who thought it was strange that the assistant manager had shared such private information with staff members, and shared this knowledge with Jeffery.